avinassh/fast-sqlite3-inserts/README.md

 # fast-sqlite3-inserts

-Some bunch of test scripts to generate a SQLite DB with 1B rows in fastest possible way
+To find out the fastest way to create an SQLite DB with 1B rows.